 Starting in 2020, Raúl joined All Classical Portland as a Contributing Host and Producer for “On Deck with Young Musicians,” a program that features interviews with young musicians in the Portland area.
 During the 2020–021 season, Metropolitan Youth Symphony held a fully online season due to the global pandemic, during which Raúl created and hosted bi-weekly “Virtual Hangouts,” livestreamed on the MYS YouTube channel.
 Guests interviewed include Pulitzer-prize winning composer Caroline Shaw, MacArthur “Genius” Award recipient Regina Carter, and leading artists such as Monica Huggett, Johannes Moser, Gabriela Lena Frank, Colin Currie and more.
 Additionally, Raúl served as the co-host of SoundPost, a podcast by the Orchestra of the Americas, along with Music Director Carlos Miguel Prieto during the 2019–2020 season.
 The roster of guests on the podcast includes luminaries such as Yo-Yo Ma, Gabriela Montero and Gil Shaham.

-A native of Costa Rica, Gómez holds masters and doctoral degrees from Louisiana State University, where he studied with Carlos Riazuelo (conducting), Kevork Mardirossian, and Espen Lilleslåtten (violin/viola).
+Raúl has previously served in artistic and musical leadership positions with the Orchestra of the Americas, Mississippi Youth Symphony Orchestra, Premier Orchestral Institute, Louisiana Sinfonietta and Kids’ Orchestra (Baton Rouge, Louisiana).
+A native of Costa Rica, Raúl received full scholarships to complete graduate degrees (DMA, MM) at Louisiana State University, where he studied with Carlos Riazuelo (conducting), Kevork Mardirossian and Espen Lilleslåtten (violin/viola).
 Additional conducting training includes a fellowship at the Aspen Music Festival and numerous masterclasses with leading conductors.